 Your healthcare provider may give you some instructions about how to manage your boxer’s fracture, such as:

 - Keep your bones strong by eating a healthy diet with enough vitamin D, calcium, and protein

-- Stopping smoking, to help your fracture heal more quickly
+- Stop smoking to help your fracture heal more quickly

 Your hand will be very easy to injure again for 4 to 6 weeks after your splint is gone.
 You may need to use a hand brace if you return to contact sports during this time.
-Talk with your doctor about what makes sense for you.
+Talk with your healthcare provider about what makes sense for you.